LAGuide

 AOC is a classic, and even if it’s not as exciting as it was 10 years ago, it’s still a great spot to grab a crab omelet or vanilla french toast on a weekend morning.
 With a roaring fireplace and Juliet balconies circling the courtyard, this California/French spot still has one of the best patios in the city.
 You might be across the street from the biggest hospital in California, but here, you feel like you’ve been transported to a farm estate deep in Provence.

-With a menu that swings from Korean to Japanese to Mexican to Italian and back again, even the pickiest eaters will discover something great at Interstellar.
-This Santa Monica all-day cafe is one of the neighborhood’s best sit-down options - and we’ve yet to try anything here that we wouldn’t endorse.
-Slicing through the crunchy katsu is practically meditative.
-You’ll have similar perfect-bite experiences with the breakfast burrito, turkey club, and bulgogi burger.
+With a menu that swings from Korean to Japanese to Mexican to Italian and back again, even the pickiest eaters will find something great for brunch at Interstellar.
+This Santa Monica all-day cafe is one of the neighborhood's best sit-down options, and we've yet to try anything here that we wouldn't endorse.
+Biting into a fluffy milk bread and egg sando is practically meditative.
+You'll have similar perfect-bite experiences with the breakfast burrito, cotto ham croissant, and the black truffle linguini with a poached egg.

 LA Guide

-s is as old-school as it gets.
-This Manhattan Beach spot has been open for almost 60 years and still gets pretty long waits on the weekend.
-Don’t expect craft cocktails and creative uses of avocado - you’re here for giant stacks of pancakes, with a side order of waffles.
+Uncle Bill's Pancake House is as old-school as it gets.
+This Manhattan Beach spot has been open for almost 60 years and still attracts pretty long waits on the weekend.
+Don't expect craft cocktails and creative uses of avocado—you're here for giant stacks of pancakes with a side order of waffles.
 Bonus: a pretty awesome ocean view.

 LA Guide